SacredNightmare99/debug-platform/README.md

 To protect the host system:

-* Submissions are executed through an **in-process concurrency limiter**
+* Submissions run through an **in-process execution limiter**
-* Only a small number of executions run at once
+* Only a limited number execute concurrently
 * Excess requests wait safely in memory

-This avoids:
+This prevents:

 * Docker overload
 * CPU starvation
-* Random failures under load
+* Random runtime failures

 ---